-The Department of Housing and Conferences will establish notification procedures, including contingency plans, in the event phone services are disrupted and/or recorded phone messages can't be accessed.
-The Director of Housing and Conferences will be responsible for establishing the content of the notification.
+The Director or designate will establish notification procedures, including contingency plans, in the event phone services are disrupted and/or recorded phone messages can't be accessed.
+The Director or designate will be responsible for establishing the content of the notification.

 The notification will include whether Child Care Services Programs will be curtailed.
-In deciding whether this is necessary, the Director will base the decision on the following factors:
+In deciding whether this is necessary, the Director or designate will base the decision on the following factors: